Get Your Realtek WiFi Working on Linux

 4

-Configure & Activate
+Configure & Load

 Copies firmware files, writes modprobe config, and loads the driver.
 A reboot finishes the job.